Positively Weighted Kernel Quadrature via Subsampling: Theoretical Results and Remarks

-where $|\cdot|_{\text{TV}}$ denotes the total variation norm and the above applies to any $f_{\H_k}\in \H_k$; in particular, $f_{\H_k}$ can be the best approximation to $f$ in $\H_k$.
-Since $\mu$ is a probability measure, $|\mu|_{\text{TV}}=1$ but if $\mu^Q$ is a signed measure, its total variation $|\mu^Q|_{\text{TV}}$ can be very large, resulting in arbitrary large integration errors under miss-specification of $\H_k$.
-Another shortcoming of signed quadrature measures that was already pointed out in \citet{bac17} is that they fail to integrate constant functions which is clearly a desirable property for any quadrature rule.
-A more abstract point of view to summarize the above shortcomings, is that kernel quadrature rules approximate the integration operator $f \mapsto I(f)=\int f(x)\mu(dx)$ and restricting to positive weights that sum to one in the approximation preserve the positivity and norm of this operator.
+via triangle equality and standard integral estimates.
+Note that $|\cdot|_{\text{TV}}$ denotes the total variation norm and the above applies to any $\tilde{f}\in \Hil_k$; in particular, to the best approximation in uniform norm to $f$ in $\Hil_k$.
+Since $\mu$ is a probability measure, $|\mu|_{\text{TV}}=1$ but if $\mu^Q$ is a signed measure with non-convex weights, its total variation $|\mu^Q|_{\text{TV}}$ can be large, resulting in arbitrary large integration errors.